OrdnanceSurvey/OS-NGD-Stylesheets/Geopackage/ArcGIS Pro stylesheets (LYRX)/README.md

-# OS Open Zoomstack LYR Files
+# OS National Geographic Database LYRX Files

 These are LYRX Files for OS NGD for use in ESRI ArcGIS Pro.